greglinch/sourcelist/to-do-list.md

 * (v2?) write error module to abstract error messages for `except` statements
 	* send to G, M or both? or an admin email Google group

-* how to handle ratings?
-	* require Journalist profile?
-	* added directly on the person or added in their own model and then you choose a user to attach it to?
-	* ManyToManyField? (only show ones added by that user)
-	* use a mgmt cmd to calculate?

 * Q: add `_raw` `CharField`s for `org`, `expertise`, `language`, etc and then have admin update the related `M2Mfield`s in admin based on that, which will be what's used for filtering?
 	* or figure out a way for submissions to choose/add instead of just only choose (`M2M` displayed) or only add (`CharField` displayed)